casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/getting-started.md

 As a brief example, open up _my-project/contract/src/main.rs_ in your editor, modify the _KEY_NAME_ value in the contract, and then rerun the `make test` command.
 You should observe that the smart contract recompiles and the test fails now.

+### Installing the Casper Client

+We also provide a [Casper command-line client](/workflow/setup/#the-casper-command-line-client), a Rust CLI tool that can help you transmit deploys and install code on-chain.

+### Creating an Account

+To interact with a Casper network and install code on-chain, you will need to [create a Casper account](/workflow/setup/#setting-up-an-account) with a public and secret key pair.

 ## Rust Resources {#rust-resources}